halieute/Mormyridae_family/index.md

 ## Introduction

-Welcome to the official repository for **_Ecology and Conservation of Mormyridae in the Niger River: A Practical Python Guide to Open Source Geospatial Tools_**.
+Welcome to the official repository for **_Ecology and Conservation of Mormyridae in the Niger River_**.
 This repository contains all the code examples featured in the book, designed to help you learn and apply Python for geospatial analysis using open-source tools.

 ## Get the Book